Maulaera/HW-3-1-Needleman-Wunsch/README.md

 Submission:

 Please submit your source code and a brief report that includes the instruction how to compile and run the program.
 It should also contain information how to locate/interpret your results.

+Running Instructions:

+To run this code for yourself, all you need to do is to download the main.py file and run it in any IDE.
+The code will ask for an input and will output your results.
+For the sake of the assignment, I have coded the algorithm to write the output into a seperate file.

+Sample Input:
+- Enter first sequence: PRKVV
+- Enter second sequence: DPLVR
+- Enter match score: 1
+- Enter mismatch score: 1
+- Enter gap penalty: -2